utsav0/daily-dev-tips/src/pages/posts/css-shorthand-properties.md

 ## CSS Background shorthand

-So let's start with the background property, we can write code like this:
+So let's start with the background property.
+We can write code like this:

 ```css
 .background {